Noteshelf Review 2023

 Final thoughts

-In exchange, what you really get when using Noteshelf almost feels like “GoodNotes Lite.”
-The biggest advantage that Noteshelf has over the other notetaking apps is that it works on all platforms, including Android and Windows.
-Neither GoodNotes nor Notability are compatible with Android devices, which makes Noteshelf the best option for those that want to take notes and access them everywhere.
+One of the biggest advantages that Noteshelf has over other notetaking apps is that it works on all platforms, including Android and Windows.
+Notability and many of the other popular apps are only compatible with Apple devices, which makes Noteshelf a good option for those who want to take notes and access them everywhere.

 Bottom line: Noteshelf is worth a try.

-Although Noteshelf is one of the smaller digital notetaking apps, recently added features and upgrades have made it a contender.
+Although Noteshelf is one of the smaller digital notetaking apps, recently added features and upgrades have made it comparable to the major players in this area.
 Plus, Noteshelf has a YouTube channel and a blog with tons of support and news that’ll help you make the most out of the app.

 If you love the UI and the cross-compatibility between Android, Windows, iOS, watchOS, and macOS, Noteshelf may be a great fit!